drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/03.off-site-gateways/04.handling-ipn/docs.md

 ```

 #### [Ingenico payment gateway]
-The Ingenico payment gateway is an example of an off site payment gateway that creates the payment *before* the plugin form performs the redirect.
+The Ingenico payment gateway is an example of an off-site payment gateway that creates the payment *before* the plugin form performs the redirect.
 So the payment is created in neither `onReturn()` nor `onNotify()`.
 The Drupal Commerce *payment ID* is provided to the payment provider so that the existing payment can be loaded in `onReturn()` and `onNotify()`:

 ```php
 $payment = $this->entityTypeManager->getStorage('commerce_payment')->load($request->query->get('PAYMENT_ID'));